sumup-oss/circuit-ui/packages/create-sumup-next-app/README.md

 ### Firing up the tools

-Run `yarn start` to start the development build.
+Run `yarn dev` to start the development build.
 The app should automatically open in your browser.
 Changes you make to `src/App.js` should be visible on the page almost immediately.

 To create a production build of your app, run `yarn build`. `Next.js` will create an optimized production build of your application inside the `build` folder of your project.
 It will also provide you with additional details on what to do with them.